Porterville, California Therapists

 Environmental Influence on Mental Health

 Although it’s not always a first consideration, the environment can play a very real part in the development or furthering of mental illness.
-Particulate pollution, such as smog, has been shown to correlate with heightened rates of anxiety, depression and other negative conditions.
-Even the mere perception of poor air quality has been found to create greater prevalence of depressive symptoms, regardless of whether or not the belief was accurate.
+Particulate pollution, such as smog, has been shown to correlate with heightened rates of anxiety, depression, and other negative conditions.
+Even the mere perception of poor air quality has been found to create a greater prevalence of depressive symptoms, regardless of whether or not the belief was accurate.

 When considering factors such as poverty, as well as the city’s lower-than-average rate of residents with health coverage, the mental health threat posed by pollution comes into much sharper focus.